Crispy Baked Onion Rings.

 - nonstick spray like PAM, olive oil spray, or coconut oil spray (found mine at Trader Joes)

-At least 4 hours ahead of time, place the sliced onion rings into a large dish and pour buttermilk overtop.
+- At least 4 hours ahead of time, place the sliced onion rings into a large dish and pour buttermilk overtop.
 You don't have to drown the onions, just make sure they are somewhat submerged.
 Cover tightly and store in the refrigerator.
-See my photo above.
 In this step, you are soaking the onions, which will tenderize them.
 I strongly suggest soaking them for at least 12 hours for the best taste.
 I soaked mine overnight.

-Preheat oven to 425F degrees.
+- Preheat oven to 425°F (218°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 In a medium bowl, beat the egg whites.
 Set aside.
 In a large shallow dish (I used a pie dish), mix the whole wheat flour, cornmeal, bread crumbs, and the seasonings together until combined.

 Seasoning - you can flavor the breading with the seasonings listed or use more/less pepper, paprika, and salt.
 The recipe is written as if my breading was not seasoned.
 Some other seasonings to try?
 Lemon pepper and/or garlic powder.
 Whatever seasonings you prefer.